Ujah2023/alx-system_engineering-devops/0x00-shell_basics/README.md

+rm /tmp/my_first_directory/betty deletes the file betty.

-mv /tmp/betty  /tmp/my_first_directory moves the file betty from /tmp/ to /tmp/my_first_directory
+The file betty is in /tmp/my_first_directory